lod911/vs2017-Angluar-Template-with-mdc-web/README.md

 7. hit F5 vs2017 to start the project

 If its not working try to start again with step 4.

-### This repo is for reproducing something strange with mdc-buttons -> so, don't expect everything works correctly

 ## There is only one button with angular-mdc/web.
 The rest of the project you have to do it by yourself :)